tariq7299/final-project-cs50/README.md

 ## Project setup

 ```

 vue create app # THis CLI command will init the project, and create all the necessary folders
 vue add vutify # THis will add vutify library, as i used some of its componenets
 npm install
 npm install --save-dev dotenv-webpack # To be able to use env variables in vue

 ```

 ### Compiles and hot-reloads for development
 ```
+# If you will authinticate users using 'Seesion-qthuitication' technique, You have to set theses two environment variables in flask backend, as this is necessary becasue this app uses CORS
+SESSION_TYPE = 'filesystem'
+SESSION_COOKIE_SECURE = True
+SESSION_COOKIE_SAMESITE = 'None'
+{ withCredentials: true } # Alos include this in every axios request sent from frontend (Vue js) to backend (Flask)

 npm run serve
 ```